 Colostrum is produced by female mammals prior to the production of breast milk.
 It’s a nutrient-dense substance and necessary for newborn mammals to maintain a healthy immune system.
 Although humans receive most of their immunities from the placenta, mother’s colostrum is vital to optimal growth and development, as is breastfeeding for an extended period of time.
 Experience shows that non-breastfed babies, children, and adults of all ages benefit from colostrum supplementation.

 Nutritional factors refer to fats, carbohydrates, and protein, along with the diverse range of vitamins and minerals.
-The immune factors refer to numerous antibodies and immunoglobulins designed to support the immune system.
+The immune factors refer to immunoglobulins designed to support the immune system.
 Growth factors stimulate cell growth and repair, thereby restoring intestinal permeability to acceptable levels.
 Growth factors can positively affect nearly every type of tissue in the human body, thus making bovine colostrum an ideal foundational nutritional supplement.

 Probiotics generally refer to the good bacteria the populate the gut.
 Probiotic-rich foods and supplements may help to maintain your gut bacteria, keeping the population of good bacteria at a sufficient level to prevent dysbiosis.